 Out of the Shadows: Making Mental Health A Global Development Priority

 April Update--See the core reports here, enroute to the WHS 23-24 May:

 Guest weblog by Kelly O'Donnell for the CHS Alliance (24 Feb 2016)

 (some of the events happening in Geneva in advance of World Mental Health Day,10 October)

-Presentations: MH in Humanitarian Settings (5 Oct), MH in Priority Health Programmes (6 Oct)
+6 October: Presentations on MH in Humanitarian Settings (5 Oct), MH in Priority Health Programmes (WHO)

 7 October: Mental Health and NCDs--The UN 2030 Agenda (NGO Forum for Health)

 8-9 October: mhGAP Forum (World Health Organization)